How Long Do Riding Mowers Last? Average Life Expectancy By Brand

 Your mower blade should always get a complete clean-up, considering that it does all the front-line cutting work.
 Although the blade’s longevity indeed depends on the brand of the riding lawn mower you’re purchasing, regular maintenance can be a great help.

-During the grass-cutting season, we recommend sharpening it at least three times.
+During grass-cutting season, make sure you’re sharpening it at least three times.
 After all, a riding lawn mower can only cut well if it has sharp cutting blades.

 #6: Spark Plugs Change